RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Misc/LoadTextFile/README.md

 # LoadTextFile

 ## Description
-Loads a `Menu` based on the file loaded from `FilePath`
+Loads a `Menu` based on the file loaded from `FilePath`.

 ## Parameters
 - `Menu`
-The menu to which the file will load, MENU_1 or MENU_2 are valid
+The menu to which the file will load, MENU_1 or MENU_2 are valid.
 - `FilePath`
-The path to the text file
+The path to the text file.

 ## Return Value
 None.